Simple Python 3.5+ tool to write load tests.

 from molotov import scenario _API = 'http://localhost:8080' @scenario(40) async def scenario_one(session): async with session.get(_API) as resp: res = await resp.json() assert res['result'] == 'OK' assert resp.status == 200 @scenario(60) async def scenario_two(session): async with session.get(_API) as resp: assert resp.status == 200

 When molotov runs, it creates some workers (coroutines) that will run the functions indefinitely until the test is over.
-A test is over when the time in seconds provided by -d option is reached.
+A test is over when the time in seconds provided by –duration option is reached or when the maximum number of runs defined by –max-runs is reached.

 Each worker randomly picks one scenario to execute, given their weights.
 Once it’s finished, it picks the next one, and so on.
 In our example, scenario_two is picked ~60% of the time.